 Don’t forget that you are worth it, and you deserve to be happy.
-Treat yourself with kindness, love and respect the way you would treat anyone else in your life.
+Treat yourself with kindness, love, and respect the way you would treat anyone else in your life.
 You need to take care of yourself first so that you can take care of others.
-You get yourself to your best you can help who you love with your best.
+You get yourself to your best, and you can help those you love with your best.

 Reward yourself for small accomplishments.